Skip navigation

 Before taking cefuroxime,

-- you should know that cefuroxime decreases the effectiveness of some oral contraceptives ('birth control pills).
-You will need to use another form of birth control while taking this medication.
+• you should know that cefuroxime may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, and injections).
+You will need to use another method of contraception to prevent pregnancy while taking cefuroxime.
 Talk to your doctor about other ways to prevent pregnancy while you are taking this medication.

 What special dietary instructions should I follow?